-Input/ Output and Interface Design
+Input/ Output and Interface Design 25/25 pts.

 1. Customer Login

 This is an Input screen where old customers can log in to their account.
 This form asks customers to enter their username and password.
 When customers enter their login information, they can enter the official website of Carver Electronics Company.
 And then they can shop for products on the website.